Tom52538/campground-navigation-app/replit.md

   - Performance monitoring with battery, GPS accuracy, and memory usage tracking
   - Offline route storage using IndexedDB for backup access
   - Enhanced UI with transparent glass morphism design and real-time indicators
+  - **NEW**: Comprehensive multi-language support (EN/DE/FR/NL/IT/ES) with automatic smartphone language detection
+  - **NEW**: Multi-language voice guidance with native speech synthesis for all supported languages
+  - **NEW**: Fully localized UI with translated navigation instructions and interface elements
 - June 14, 2025.
 Fixed UI layout overlapping issues - moved navigation panels from bottom to top positioning to prevent weather widget conflicts
 - June 13, 2025.
 Initial setup